Energy & Infrastructure

 A waste management facility in Dagenham exporting 14MW to the National Grid, enough energy to power 32,000 homes.
 It uses the innovative RODECS process of industrial gasification, patented by international waste-to-energy specialists Chinook Sciences.

-The buildings are clad in metal sheeting and bespoke rooftop ventilators extract excess heat from the RODECS Hall.
-The project has planning approval and initial site works have taken place.
+The facility's buildings are clad in durable metal sheeting, with bespoke rooftop ventilators designed to extract excess heat from the RODECS Hall.
+This approach aligns with the project’s sustainability goals while meeting operational needs.